-How our audit addressed the key audit matter the "Oracle's- Our audit work included, but was not limited to, the following procedures performed with the help of auditor's experts, where necessary: overing ion \ Obtained an understanding of the systems, processes and underlying controls of the new ERP system from the management and management's implementation experts. ogy ated ses are \ Obtained an understanding of the processes and controls implemented by management during the data migration process and integration of the new ERP with continued other legacy IT systems. ns which nigration \ Discussed, assessed and evaluated the appropriateness of IT access and segregation of duties in the new IT system. ess and s and efforts \ Performed walkthroughs to test design and also tested operating effectiveness of automated controls including the IT general controls and key IT application controls in the financial reporting module of the new IT system. d equired agement f new ent year Verified the SOC 1-Type II report provided by Oracle for Oracle Fusion Cloud Services-Oracle Fusion ERP. \ Obtained and reviewed exception report from the management with respect to data migration and re- performed reconciliations between old sub-ledgers and general ledgers and data migrated to the new system.
+Our audit work included, but was not limited to, the following procedures performed with the help of auditor's experts, where necessary:

+- \ Obtained an understanding of the systems, processes and underlying controls of the new ERP system from the management and management's implementation experts. - \ Obtained an understanding of the processes and controls implemented by management during the data migration process and integration of the new ERP with continued other legacy IT systems. - \ Discussed, assessed and evaluated the appropriateness of IT access and segregation of duties in the new IT system. - \ Performed walkthroughs to test design and also tested operating effectiveness of automated controls including the IT general controls and key IT application controls in the financial reporting module of the new IT system. - \ Verified the SOC 1-Type II report provided by Oracle for Oracle Fusion Cloud Services-Oracle Fusion ERP. - \ Obtained and reviewed exception report from the management with respect to data migration and re- performed reconciliations between old sub-ledgers and general ledgers and data migrated to the new system.

-Auditor's Report thereon
+Information other than the Financial Statements and Auditor's Report thereon

-for the other information.
-The other information comprises the es not include the financial statements and our auditor's report thereon. ble to us after the date of this auditor's report.
+6\ The Company's Board of Directors is responsible for the other information.
+The other information comprises the information included in the Annual Report, but does not include the financial statements and our auditor's report thereon.
+The Annual Report is expected to be made available to us after the date of this auditor's report.

-cover the other information and we will not express any form of nents, our responsibility is to read the other information identified above der whether the other information is materially inconsistent with the the audit or otherwise appears to be materially misstated.
+Our opinion on the financial statements does not cover the other information and we will not express any form of assurance conclusion thereon.

+In connection with our audit of the financial statements, our responsibility is to read the other information identified above when it becomes available and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.

-that there is a material misstatement therein, we are required to overnance.
+When we read the Annual Report, if we conclude that there is a material misstatement therein, we are required to communicate the matter to those charged with governance.

-with Governance for the Standalone Financial Statements
+Responsibilities of Management and Those Charged with Governance for the Standalone Financial Statements